 Holding offers isn’t new in Guelph.
 As far back as 2018 when Beth and Ryan first identified a supply and demand imbalance and a trend of GTA buyers to Guelph it was mentioned.

-By December 2020, Beth and Ryan were quoted in articles like “Is Guelph one of the hottest real estate markets in Ontario?” as people began to take notice of the Royal City.
+By December 2020, Beth and Ryan were quoted in articles like “Is Guelph one of the hottest real estate markets in Ontario?” by Toronto Storeys as people began to take notice of the Royal City.

-With pent up demand in a sellers market, sellers are taking the strategy of “holding offers”.
-This means that sellers have chosen to review any and all offers on a specific date and time (typically a one week period after listing).
-This is in anticipation that more than one person will submit an offer.
+With pent up demand in a sellers market, home sellers take the strategy of “holding offers”.
+This means that sellers have chosen to review any and all offers on a specific date and time (typically a one week period after listing, which usually includes open houses).
+This offer presentation time is in anticipation that more than one person will submit an offer on the offer date.

-This competition, or “multiple offer” scenario creates a bidding war.
-It raises the price and sells to the highest bidder from those buying a house.
+This competition, or multiple offer situations creates real estate bidding wars in a hot market.
+It raises the offer price and sells to the highest bidder from those buying a house.
 Holding offers in area code 519 has become the norm.
 This is because more people are working from home with flexible work arrangements.

 A note of caution for buyers in this scenario: make sure your agent knows market value.
 The last thing you want is to get caught up with emotion.
 Overpaying could cause issue with a home appraisal from your lender.